-Louis Li’s luxury 46-room Mornington Peninsula hotel, Jackalope, opened in April this year.
+Louis Li’s luxury 46-room Mornington Peninsula hotel, Jackalope, opened in April 2017.
 The winner of multiple design awards and set in the picturesque grounds of Willow Creek Vineyard – with two restaurants, an infinity pool and a cellar door – crowds swarmed to the ambitious property for long lunches and special overnight getaways.

 Melbourne will soon get its own Jackalope, with plans for a 32-suite designer hotel to open on Flinders Lane in 2020.

 Jackalope’s CBD hotel will share the same DNA as its peninsula forebear: a focus on art, design, dining and storytelling.
 Li has enlisted March Studio to design the hotel – the firm won awards for its work on Canberra’s Hotel Hotel.